holtrop/propane/doc/user_guide.md

 A parser rule has zero or more fields on the right side of its definition.
 Each of these fields is either a token name or a rule name.
+A field can be immediately followed by a `?` character to signify that it is optional.
 A field can optionally be followed by a `:` and then a field alias name.
 If present, the field alias name is used to refer to the field value in user code blocks, or if AST mode is active, the field alias name is used as the field name in the generated AST node structure.
-A field can be immediately followed by a `?` character to signify that it is optional.
-Another example:
+An optional and named field must use the format `field?:name`.
+Example:

 ```
 token public;